 '''

-[report]

-exclude_lines =

 pragma: no cover

 def repr

 if self.debug:

 if settings.DEBUG

 raise AssertionError

 raise NotImplementedError

 if 0:

 if name == .main.:

+if TYPE_CHECKING:

 class .\bProtocol\):

 @(abc\.)?abstractmethod

 '''

 Note that when using the exclude_lines option in a configuration file, you are taking control of the entire list of regexes, so you need to re-specify the default "pragma: no cover" match if you still want it to apply.
+The exclude_also option can be used instead to preserve the default exclusions while adding new ones.